cmclean5/NetworkReco/README.md

 # NetworkReco

-Still to work on this and finish... it's a start.
-Network reconstruction from data, based on Newman's 2018 "Stimating network structure from unreliable measurements" algorithm.
+Still to work and finish this - not sure I'm generating the simulated data correctly.
+Network reconstruction from data, based on Newman's 2018
+"Stimating network structure from unreliable measurements" algorithm.

 The code to generate simulated network data, and fit using Newman's EM algorithm.